I have a webmaster secret that I will reveal here for the first time. As far as I know, I am the only webmaster to have ever done this. Here it is:

 Almost everybody has used a site where you get a username and password, but you probably don’t know what a pain in the ass it is to run a site like that.
 Aside from the programming involved in setting up the system that gives out usernames and passwords, the main problem is that users constantly forget their login info.
 And, if you setup a system where they can email themself the lost password, many times it gets deleted as spam by their spam filter.
 Another problem is hackers, who can easily get into the site and then they post in various forums how they got in or they post a username and password for other people to use.

 If you run a site that people need to pay to use, then all these customer login problems become your problem.
 If a customer can’t login, they will want to cancel or even worse they will dispute the charge with their credit card company.
-No matter what just dealing with the emails and phone calls for lost passwords is a lot of work.
+No matter what just dealing with the emails and phone calls for lost passwords is a lot of work, which is why it may be a wise idea to suggest a password manager for your phone, making it easier for everyone to remember their passwords for various sites and apps.

 So, after a few years of doing things the normal way, I decided to change all of my membership sites so they used a fake login system.
 I had my programmer make it so that no matter what username and password the customer entered, it would let them in.
 And, to keep things simple, when they signed up I gave all the customers the same exact username and password.
 That way if anybody ever emailed me saying they lost their login info, I would instantly know what it was without having to look it up.